 Find out more about contextual admissions.

-University of Manchester Interview
+University of Manchester Interview Questions 2023

 - ‘Non-Academic Information Form’ must be completed in advance.

-Manchester Medicine Interview Dates: December to February
+Manchester Medicine Interview Dates: December 2022 to February 2023

-Manchester University Medicine Interview Questions / Topics:
+🎓 Manchester Medicine Interview Questions & Topics 2023

 Experience in a caring role